Oh, Nelly! Korda flirts with 59 to build 4-shot Olympic lead

 Her 62 still tied the Olympic women’s record set by Maria Verchenova of Russia last time in the final round at Olympic Golf Course in Rio de Janeiro.

-Korda, who won the Women’s PGA Championship at Atlanta Athletic Club six weeks ago, was thinking more about the size of her lead than having a chance to become only the second woman to shoot 59.

-Everything else went just fine.
-She was at 13-under 129, four shots clear of the Danish duo of Nanna Koerstz Madsen and Emily Kristine Pederson, and Aditi Ashok of India, who is giving up plenty of distance and little else in her bid for a medal.
+All she cared about was leading by four shots over the Danish duo of Nanna Koerstz Madsen and Emily Kristine Pederson, and Aditi Ashok of India, who is giving up plenty of distance and little else in her bid for a medal.

 Madsen was 6 under through eight holes to set the early pace on another blistering day in which players often walked outside the ropes in the shade of trees.
 Her putter cooled on the back nine and she posted a 64.

-Ashok, the 23-year-old who was often some 30 yards behind Madsen, finished with three birdies putt inside 10 feet over her last four holes for a 66.
+Ashok, the 23-year-old who was often some 30 yards behind Madsen, finished with three birdie putts inside 10 feet over her last four holes for a 66.
 Ashok has only one bogey through the opening 36 holes.

 Pederson had eight birdies and an eagle in her round of 63 to join the group at 9-under 133.